Odd Stuff About New Zealand

 New Zealand isn’t exactly pushed for space when it comes to public transport, but they still decided to put a railway line right through the middle of an airport anyway.
 The Palmerston North-Gisborne railway line passes right through the middle of Gisborne Airport.
 In fact, steam train tourist trips take place a few times a month on this very railway line.
 See the Gisborne i-SITE for the latest trips.

-For a list of hikes in Egmont National Park, check out6 Hikes You Have to do in Egmont National Park!
+For a list of hikes in Egmont National Park, check out the 6 Hikes You Have to do in Egmont National Park!

 No matter how cute and cuddly possums are, they are actually considered a pest in New Zealand.
 Possums, which are a protected species in Australia, were introduced in New Zealand for the fur trade in 1987.
 Since then, their population has boomed in New Zealand to a point where they are chomping through about 20,000 tonnes of vegetation a night, destroying the eco-system of native birds.